zvi-code/valkey-search-bench/README.md

 # Valkey Vector Benchmark
-[This is still a work in progress.
-Feedback and contributions are welcome!]

-A standalone benchmarking toolkit for evaluating vector search (and other valkey workloads) performance in Valkey and Redis clusters, with support for standard vectordb-bench datasets and comprehensive recall validation.
+A standalone benchmarking toolkit for evaluating vector search performance in Valkey and Redis clusters, with support for standard vectordb-bench datasets and comprehensive recall validation.

 ## Overview